Derived equivalent conjugate K3 surfaces: Mukai involutions

 \begin{prop} The Mukai involution $g$ is a morphism. \end{prop}

 \begin{proof} Consider the universal family $f: \kx \rightarrow U$, where $U$ is the above used open subscheme of the Hilbert scheme.
 Note that $U$ is reduced.
-The morphism $f$ is projective and hence there exists a relative moduli space $\km(v) \rightarrow U$ such that over $t \in U$ we have the moduli space $M_{\kx_t}(v)$ (compare \cite[Theorem 4.3.7]{HL}).
-We know that the polarization $\widetilde{\kl}$, which exists by construction, has the property that its intersection number on the fibers is a quadratic multiple, say $a$, of the given degree $2d$, which one can see by first looking at K3 surfaces of Picard rank 1 and then using that the intersection number is (locally) constant.
-Now, the étale sheafification of the relative Picard functor is representable by a scheme $\Pic_{\km(v) / U}$ (see e.g.\ \cite[Chapter 8]{BLR}) and the image of the morphism $f: U \rightarrow \Pic_{\km(v) / U}$ defined by $\widetilde{\kl}$ lies in the image of the map $[a]: \Pic_{\km(v) / U} \rightarrow \Pic_{\km(v) / U}$ (where $[a]$ is the multiplication by $a$).
+The morphism $f$ is projective and hence there exists a relative moduli space $\km(v) \rightarrow U$ such that over $t \in U$ we have the moduli space $M_{\kx_t}(v)$ (compare \cite[Thm.\ 4.3.7]{HL}).
+By construction there exists a polarisation $\widetilde{\kl}$ on $M_{\kx_t}(v)$.
+Its intersection number on the fibres is a quadratic multiple, say $a$, of the given degree $2d$.
+This can be seen by looking at K3 surfaces of Picard rank 1 and using that the intersection number is (locally) constant.
+Now, the étale sheafification of the relative Picard functor is representable by a scheme $\Pic_{\km(v) / U}$ (see e.g.\ \cite[Ch.\ 8]{BLR}) and the image of the morphism $f: U \rightarrow \Pic_{\km(v) / U}$ defined by $\widetilde{\kl}$ lies in the image of the map $[a]: \Pic_{\km(v) / U} \rightarrow \Pic_{\km(v) / U}$ (where $[a]$ is the multiplication by $a$).
 We therefore have a commutative diagram